Make an Appointment

 Please cancel if you are unable to attend your appointment.
 This allows that appointment to be offered to another patient and reduces our waiting times.
 Persistent defaulters will be written to and may be removed from the list

 You can also reply 'cancel' to your reminder text message.

 Messages for GPs

-If you wish to leave a message for a GP, the receptionist will ask for as much information as possible to enable a GP to deal with the enquiry.
+If you wish to leave a message for a GP, you can either use the online consultation service if it is not an emergency or for more urgent issues call the surgery.
+The receptionist will ask for as much information as possible to enable the GP to deal with the enquiry.
 Where possible, please ensure we have your correct mobile number as the GP may decide to text you a response.

 Most queries are best dealt with by your own doctor or the doctor who has been dealing with your problem and this may mean that the query will not be responded to until that doctor is back in surgery, unless considered an emergency by the duty doctor.

-We have an active commitment to medical education and therefore we frequently have GP trainees (registrars) attached to the practice.
+We have an active commitment to medical education and therefore we frequently have GP registrars attached to the practice.
 These are fully qualified doctors who usually have several years of hospital experience behind them but are now preparing for their own career in general practice.